AnkitaSikdar005/JAVA_OOPS_5thSem/README.md

 # JAVA_OOPS_5thSem✨💫
-This repository contains all the programs in Java for OOPS lab(Practical Assignment).
+This repository contains all the programs in Java for OOPS lab(Practical Assignment).💻
-# Java Programming Exercises
+# Java Programming Exercises👩🏻‍💻💡

 ## Basic Programs
 1. **Write a program to check whether a number is Ramanujan number or not** <br>